 Parallelle Finance provides research, analysis and data on ESG investing, with a primary focus on gender lens investing.
 Parallelle publishes in-depth quarterly reports on women in the global economy and gender-focused investments.
-The Parallelle team has been published and quoted widely in the financial press on diversity-centred investing, the women's economy and women in asset management.
+The Parallelle team has been published and quoted widely in the financial press on management.
 The firm also offers an analysis tool for scoring public and private investment portfolios with a gender equality lens.
 Parallelle consults on gender lens investing and offers training sessions to financial services audiences on investing for equality.
 The firm also provides investment and transaction advisory services.